lsylvestre/EMSOFT23/doc/syntax.md

-Each source program is a suite of definitions following the grammar above.
+Each source program is a suite of definitions following the grammar bellow.
 A function `main` must be defined among these definitions.